-n ball did to the joists of a local barn. was it, and how many joists did it pierce? he furniture of the Widow Leister as you enter the Day 3 area.
-General Europe Union army commander, used her home for his headquarters. night he have found most useful during the battle?
-Explain your answer. • •
+Whose barn wa s it, and how many joists did it pierce?
+Discover the e furniture of the Widow Leister as you enter the Day 3 area.
+General Meade, the Union army commander, used her home for his headquarters.
+Meade, the · · · · · · · · · · · · · · · · · · · Meade, the Union army commander, used her home for his headquarters.

-While the damage was severe at Gettysburg, the people of the South had experienced much worse, and they would continue to feel the brunt of war until its end in 1865. • • • • • Find the "Healing Gettysburg" exhibit case, and the Confederate Valentine.
+While the damage was severe at Gettysburg, the people of the South had experienced much worse, and they would continue to feel the brunt of war until its end in 1865. • • • Find the "Healing Gettysburg" exhibit case, and the Confederate Valentine.
 To whom is the Valentine addressed, and how is it signed?
 What did its author admit to?
-What did Ellie Carver take to the wounded at St. Francis Church? • • • • • Locate the exhibit case titled "A Canvas Hospital," and find the Annie Sheads le How many days after the battle did she write the letter, still talking of "doing all I can"?
+What did Ellie Carver take to the wounded at St. Francis Church?
+Locate the exhibit case titled "A Canvas Hospital," and find the Annie Sheads let How many days after the battle did she write the letter, still talking of "doing all I can"?
 Family members of the dead searched for loved ones in the farmers' fields surrounding Gettysburg.
+How many days after the battle did she write the letter, still talking of "doing all I can"?
+Family members of the dead searched for loved ones in the farmers' fields Family members of the dead searched for loved ones in the farmers' fields surrounding Gettysburg.
+Just before you enter the "A New Birth of Freedom" gallery, you will find an exhibit case on Lt.
+William Fisher.